talmeym/regurgitator-core-xml/README.md

 start your reading here: [regurgitator-all](http://github.com/talmeym/regurgitator-all#regurgitator)

-## xml configuration of regurgitator core functionality
+## xml configuration of regurgitator

 below is an example of an xml configuration file for regurgitator: